 This degree supports a core of general biological knowledge and skills and is designed to provide background necessary to facilitate careers in the health sciences and allied fields.
-It is intended to support the needs of students who are seeking careers in medicine, dentistry, veterinary medicine, and physical therapy.
+It is intended to support the needs of students who are seeking careers in medicine, dentistry, pharmacy, veterinary medicine, and physical therapy.

-48 credits: 15 credits in residence, 21 credits upper division.
+52 credits: 15 credits in residence, 25 credits upper division.

-10 creates.
-15 creates in residence, 21 creatts apper arvision.

 Core Requirements:

-☐ BIO 101 General Biology I 4
+□ BIO 101 General Biology I 4

 ☐ BIO 102 General Biology II 4

-☐ BIO 245 Evolution 3
+□ BIO 245 Evolution 3

 ☐ BIO 250 Genetics 4

-☐ BIO 490 Senior Seminar in Biology 1
+□ BIO 490 Senior Seminar in Biology 1

-☐ PHS 211 General Chemistry I 4
+□ PHS 211 General Chemistry I 4

-☐ MA 342 Statistical Methods 4
+☐ PHS 212 General Chemistry II 4